home-assistant/home-assistant.io/source/_integrations/airthings.markdown

 Airthings API setup (needed to acquire the required ID and Secret for the Home Assistant Airthings Integration).

 1. Login [here](https://dashboard.airthings.com/integrations/api-integration) to find your credentials.

-2. Select [Integrations](https://dashboard.airthings.com/integrations/api-integration) from the left side-bar
+2. Select [Integrations](https://dashboard.airthings.com/integrations/api-integration) from the left side-bar.

-3. Click on "Request API Client" in order to set up an api connection.
+3. Click on "Request API Client" in order to set up an API connection.

-4. Name your api connection ie. "Home Assistant Integration"
+4. Name your API connection ie. "Home Assistant Integration".
 5. Give the connection an accurate description.

-6. Select a Resource Scope
+6. Select a Resource Scope.

-7. Select an access Type ie. Confidential
+7. Select an access Type, i.e., Confidential.

-8. Select a flow type
+8. Select a flow type.

-9. Set enable to "on"
+9. Set enable to "on".

-10. Save the settings
+10. Save the settings.

 Upon saving the settings, you will be presented with a generated id and secret.